How to Solve for Human Capital ROI

 The way to solve it: The most effective way to get ongoing executive support is by providing regular progress reporting that garners ongoing visibility and support.
-If you’re still using email, Excel and PowerPoint to do this, consider using a specialized software for tracking and reporting on your plans – otherwise you could also be suffering from uncalculated dangers.
+If you’re still using email, Excel, and PowerPoint to do this, consider using specialized software for tracking and reporting on your plans – otherwise, you could also be suffering from uncalculated dangers.

 Commitment to Execution

 Today’s issue: The gap between plan creation and successful execution is created when companies implement solutions that don’t tie the company strategy to more granular initiatives and tasks.
-Top-down initiatives are important drivers to set the culture, structure and reporting for company-wide focus on opportunities, costs and risks.
-Yet the power and motivation for change still has to come from employees.
-This requires a bottoms-up employee success roadmap.
-Employees can then be trained, coached and shown how their personal career success can tie into how the company defines success.
+Top-down initiatives are important drivers to set the culture, structure, and reporting for company-wide focus on opportunities, costs, and risks.
+Yet the power and motivation for change still have to come from employees.
+This requires a bottom-up employee success roadmap.
+Employees can then be trained, coached, and shown how their personal career success can tie into how the company defines success.
 All parties win.